Wishing You Were Here: The Beach Boys' contribution

 The Beach Boys were at Caribou Ranch when "Wishing You Were Here" was recorded, and three members of that band — Al Jardine, Carl Wilson, and Dennis Wilson — joined Cetera in singing the harmonies.

 The Beach Boys' collaboration with Chicago continued into 1975, when the two bands teamed up for the "Beachago" tour.
 "Wishing You Were Here," as well as other Chicago songs such as "Feelin' Stronger Every Day," were performed by the two bands together.
 The bands revived their collaboration for a second "Beachago" tour in 1989, during which they also played this song.
 For the encore of one June 1989 performance, with Kath deceased and Cetera no longer in the band, Beach Boys Mike Love and Carl sang Kath and Cetera's lead vocals, respectively.

-In 2022 The Brian Wilson Band and Chicago toured together and during the Chicago set members of the Brian Wilson Band, including Al and Matt Jardine, joined the stage to do the harmony parts.
+In 2022, The Brian Wilson Band and Chicago toured together.
+During the Chicago set, members of the Brian Wilson Band, including Al and Matt Jardine, joined the stage to perform the harmony parts.

 Critical reception

+Cash Box called the song "a moving ballad" and "a very well produced and arranged tune, blended with soft brass", stating, "The abounding harmonies with the Beach Boys helping out are superb and the musicianship augments the beautifully lyrical picture the group paints."
+Billboard called the song a "haunting cut that builds subtly throughout, marked by superb instrumentation and vocal harmonies."